The failure mode

 });6.
 Every fn() spy must be asserted

-If a story defines onClick: fn() in args, the play function must assert it.
-Dead spies are noise: they suggest the test verifies click behavior when it does not.
-Remove the spy or assert it.
+If a story defines onClick: fn() in its args, the play function has to assert it.
+A dead spy is just noise: it implies the test verifies click behavior when it doesn't.
+So either assert the spy or delete it.

-The ThemeToggle fix required a one-line production code change.
-The component did not expose aria-pressed, so there was nothing semantic to assert.
-Adding it fixed both the test and the accessibility:
+The ThemeToggle fix needed a one-line change to production code.
+The component didn't expose aria-pressed, so there was nothing semantic to assert in the first place; adding it fixed both the test and the accessibility in one go:

 // ThemeToggle.tsx — added aria-pressed